tarummel/phonetic-component-kanji/README.md

 | kon |  O  |     |     |     |  O  |  O  |     |     |     |     |     |     |     |     |     |     |     |     |
 | gon |  O  |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |

-Let's go over a semantic component like 金.
+Now lets go over a proper semantic component like 金.
 It has 160 matches in total and the 5 above are only phonetic matches (or about 3%).
 It sorta looks like the opposite of example 1.
 What value is there in something so unreliable?
 Simply take a look at a dictionary for details on all the most common matches for 金:

 - elemental metals like 銅 (copper), 鉄 (iron) and 鉛 (lead)
 - products made of metal like 針 (needle), 釜 (kettle) and 釣 (fishing)
 - abstract metal concepts like 鋭 (sharp tool, sharp mind) and 鈍 (dull tool, slow-witted)

 Notice that 金's appearence is usually on the left position of each kanji?
 There's a reason.
-Traditionally the left position for the semantic component, also called the "hen".
-It is therefore the first place you should look if you're searching for a hint.
-But it's not the only place, like in 釜.
+Traditionally the left position *is* the semantic position, also called the "hen".
+It's the first place you should look at if you're searching for a hint. *But* it's not the only place, like in 釜.
 This is all to say, 金 is a **semantic component** for/meaning metal.
 Just bear in mind that for various reasons components only matches may not imply a semantic meaning.
 Always be sure to consult a dictionary!

 ## Content